 Model Performance

-Data optimizations are strategies that yield inference results with faster speed and/or less resources by optimizing the format of the data or how it is transmitted.
-It is important to note that inputs and outputs can and should use the optimization strategy appropriate for each.
+Data optimizations are strategies that provide inference results with improved speed by optimizing the format of the data or how it is transmitted.

-The following shows different input schema options and the performance gains for each optimization.
+The following shows different input schema options and the performance gains for each option.
 These image processing samples have large arrays in the shape (2052, 2456)

 .
 The following is a sample based on converting images and performing inferences with models in the Wallaroo BYOP Framework with example conversions.